anukzak22/Capstone_project/README.md

 5. Add the service account email and assign the following roles:
    - "BigQuery Admin"
    - "BigQuery Job User"
+   - "Owner"
 6. Click "Save."

 ### Alternative: Use Pre-configured Credentials
-If the above steps do not resolve the issue, you can use pre-configured credentials:
+You can also use pre-configured credentials:
 1. Go to the following link on Google Drive: [Download Credentials Link](#).
 2. Download the `config_json` file and `service_account.json`.
 3. Add these files to the correct directory (usually the `data_fetching_uploading` folder).